top of page

 Q: What instruments are used in the drones?

-A: It's a mix of flute, violin, whistle, harmonica, button accordion, melodica, my voice and a harmonium.
-All playing the same note in different octaves.
+A: The drones are created using a mix of flute, violin, whistle, harmonica, button accordion, melodica, voice, and harmonium, all playing the same note across different octaves.

 Q: Is there a contract or minimum commitment?

-A: No, you can cancel anytime.
-If you decide to cancel, you'll still have access until the end of your current billing period.
+A: No. You can cancel at any time, and you’ll retain access until the end of your current billing period.

-Q: What are the chords for this tune?
+Q: What are the chords for the tunes?

 Q: What’s a good tune to pair with another tune?

-A: I usually try to start the next tune on the same note as the first ones last note and, if possible, change the key as well.
-With practice, you can make almost any tune fit with another.
+A: I usually try to begin the next tune on the same note that the previous tune ends on, and if possible, switch key as well.
+With practice, most tunes can be paired effectively.

 Q: Can I download the videos?

-A: No, the videos are available for online streaming only, and you need to be logged into the website to watch them.
+A: No, the videos are available for streaming only, and you must be logged in to access them.

-Q: The metronome and drones aren’t playing simultaneously.
+Q: The metronome and drones aren’t playing at the same time.
 What’s wrong?

-A: Some web browsers may have compatibility issues.
+A: This may be due to browser compatibility issues.
 Try using a different browser.
-If you’re on a mobile or tablet device, this might also affect the functionality of the website.
+Mobile or tablet devices may also affect functionality.

-Q: Can I use your drones and metronomes in my music project?
+Q: Can I use your drones and metronomes in my own music project?

 Q: Some tunes don’t have a third video with ornaments and details.
 Is something wrong?

-A: I haven’t recorded those yet.
-They’ll be added over time.
+A: Those videos haven’t been recorded yet but will be added over time.

-Q: The sheet music isn’t exactly the same as you play.
-And why aren’t there any ornament notations?
+Q: The sheet music isn’t exactly the same as how you play.
+Why aren’t ornaments notated?

-A: In Celtic traditions, melodies vary a lot between players.
-The music is meant to be a living, evolving tradition, so each musician often has their own version.
-There have been many attempts to notate Irish ornaments, but there are so many ways to play them that I don’t find it necessary to write them down.
+A: In Celtic music traditions, melodies often vary between players.
+The music is meant to be a living tradition, so each musician develops their own interpretation.
+While there have been attempts to notate ornaments, there are so many variations that I don’t find it necessary.

-Q: When will the next lesson video arrive, and what will it be about?
+Q: When will the next lesson video be released, and what will it cover?

 Q: How do I delete my account?

-A: Send me a message or email at jonantonsson@hotmail.com, and I'll help you out, no questions asked.
+A: Send an email to info@tunesandtools.com, and I'll help you, no questions asked.

 bottom of page